obijywk/hunttracker/README.md

   and reuse.
 - **LOG_MESSAGE_EVENTS**: If set, logs debugging information about incoming Slack requests and event messages.
 Currently only implemented for the AWS handler.
+- **DISABLE_WEB_AUTH**: If set, the web interface won't check for user authentication at all.
+Only enable this for local testing.

 ## Required Slack configuration